ljw1004/csharpspec/csharp/basic-concepts.md

 }
 ```

 In the `F` method above, the first assignment to `i` specifically does not refer to the field declared in the outer scope.
 Rather, it refers to the local variable and it results in a compile-time error because it textually precedes the declaration of the variable.
-In the `G` method, the use of `j` in the initializer for the declaration of `j` is valid because the use does not precede the *local-variable-declarator*.
-In the `H` method, a subsequent *local-variable-declarator* correctly refers to a local variable declared in an earlier *local-variable-declarator* within the same *local-variable-declaration*.
+In the `G` method, the use of `j` in the initializer for the declaration of `j` is valid because the use does not precede the *local_variable_declarator*.
+In the `H` method, a subsequent *local_variable_declarator* correctly refers to a local variable declared in an earlier *local_variable_declarator* within the same *local_variable_declaration*.

 The scoping rules for local variables are designed to guarantee that the meaning of a name used in an expression context is always the same within a block.
 If the scope of a local variable were to extend only from its declaration to the end of the block, then in the example above, the first assignment would assign to the instance variable and the second assignment would assign to the local variable, possibly leading to compile-time errors if the statements of the block were later to be rearranged.